There are four ways that you can satisfy the Anatomy and Physiology requirement:

 Previous Regionally-Accredited Anatomy and Physiology Courses

-If you believe that several of your regionally-accredited courses collectively covered the organization of the human body and all 11 systems, you may write to BCIA and request a special review for equivalency.
+If you believe that several of your regionally-accredited courses collectively covered neuroanatomy or the organization of the human body and all 11 systems, you may write to BCIA and request a special review for equivalency.
 All requests must be received in writing via email and must include copies of relevant transcripts, course syllabi, catalog copy, and/or letters from your professors to confirm the content that each course satisfied, and a check for $100 to initiate the review.

 BCIA-Accredited Distance Education Programs